Thinking about haircuts post-lockdown? We asked India’s top men’s hairstyling experts on new trends and pointers to take note of.

 If you’ve been waiting to grow out your hair, this is the year.
 The process of growing out your hair is much harder than we think, and it demands a great deal of maintenance too.
 While it’s great that we’ve sat the ‘awkward phase’ out, our length may still be quite a mess.
 Ideally, during this process, one would need a few maintenance cuts to keep it fresh, which, hasn’t been possible during the lockdown.
 However, if you’ll be taking this endeavour forward in a more serious fashion, keep this in mind.

 “You have plenty of options now that your hair has had some time to grow, but it’s advisable to seek recommendations from a stylist first.
 Long hair is an attitude as much as it is a look.
 If you’ve got the confidence to break away from the pack, then you’re halfway there.
 It’s important to have the right mindset and the right references.
 Finally, as your locks move south, it’s important to also invest in the right shampoo and conditioner to keep your hair strong and glossy as it grows.
-This also means separate bottles (no two-in-ones),” expertly put by Audrey D’Souza, head of styling at TIGI India.
+This also means separate bottles (no two-in-ones),” expertly put by Audrey D’Souza, Hair Lead Educator at Lakmé Salon.

 How the staple undercut will evolve post-lockdown

 The undercut is an immortal grooming icon, and even the lockdown can’t hold it back.
 Of course, it does take special attention to detail to bring out its flair that we know and love.
 The side faded undercut was its most mainstream form, but with the lockdown, things did change a little for the undercut.